OfficeDev/Orky/Hubot-Orky/README.md

 npm install coffee-script --save
 ```

-2. Fill in the prompts appropriatly.
+2. Fill in the prompts appropriately.
 For Adapter type 'orky'

 3. Once this is done you should have a working [Hubot](https://hubot.github.com/) instance capable of talking to an [Orky](https://github.com/OfficeDev/Orky/tree/master/Orky) instance.
 Now you have to add it to your team or chat and configure it with secrets.
 Go to a team in [Microsoft Teams](https://products.office.com/en-US/microsoft-teams/group-chat-software) or a chat thread with [Orky](https://github.com/OfficeDev/Orky/tree/master/Orky) in any other [BotFramework](https://dev.botframework.com/) channel where you want to add the [Hubot](https://hubot.github.com/) instance.
 ```